fizalihsan/fizalihsan.github.io/source/technology/rdbms.md

   * *CELL*: Every unique combination of dimensions form a cell.
 A cell can have one or more blocks.
   * *BLOCK*: It is a block of pages that contain a unique combination.Its size(blocking factor) is equal to the extent size defined.

-A cell for unique combination of FORD(make) FOCUS(model) will be like this

 * **Temporary Tables**
   * **Global temporary tables (DB2)** - with or without logging - http://www.ibm.com/developerworks/data/library/techarticle/dm-0912globaltemptable/